-7.18 Thruxton has an ageing population and community feedback shows there is a strong desire from older residents to remain living in the area.
+7.17 Thruxton has an ageing population and community feedback shows there is a strong desire from older residents to remain living in the area.
 Suitable accommodation for all residents needing independent and sheltered living type property, along with those choosing to downsize (by choice or from necessity) is limited and not considered sufficient to meet the demands of our population.
 This means that older people have to either adapt their own home to reflect their changing needs, or new development must be built to avoid older people having to move away to dedicated or suitable accommodation elsewhere.
-TVBC Local Plan encourages the adoption of 'Lifetime Homes' Standard for all new homes.
 Local community feedback showed strong support for this approach and Policy HD7 ensures any new homes built to meet the needs of older residents are required to meet the space and accessibility requirements of the Building Regulations M4(2) which is the equivalent of the Lifetime Homes accessibility criteria.